-As these satellites continue to evolve, Airbus Crisa is positioned to develop and produce the power systems that respond their mission needs in the most demanding operational needs.
+As these satellites continue to evolve, Airbus Crisa is positioned to develop and produce the power and control systems that respond their mission needs in the most demanding operational needs.

 OneSat satellites from Airbus are revolutionising the telecommunications market with their ability to be fully reconfigured while in orbit – adjusting its coverage area, capacity and frequency to meet evolving mission scenarios.

 Airbus Crisa is responsible for OneSat’s Multi-Voltage Power Conditioning Unit, which manages and controls the power for all spacecraft subsystems.
 The use of commercial electronic parts and new technologies – such as Gallium nitride (GaN) power transistors – improves performance while also reducing the power conditioning unit’s size and volume by approximately half.